topkella/Odd-mp3-converter/README.md

 * You're done !

 ## How to use

+( Try it out first with a small sample file to see if it works with your device or for your needs )

 * Copy the input path who contain your files and folders
 * Launch `transferMusic.bat` and past it